GDPR Candidate Privacy notice

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

-ABAC Center of Excellence Limited is committed to protecting the personal data you entrust to us.
+ABAC Group is committed to protecting the personal data you entrust to us.
 We adopt robust and appropriate technologies and policies, so the information we have about you is protected from unauthorised access and improper use.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 For further details please email the Compliance Department.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify any applicable regulator of a breach where we are legally required to do so.

 ABAC Group recognises that some countries do not have the same standard of data protection afforded in most EU States, for this reason ABAC Group has a strict supplier management policy which includes the screening of all new suppliers, annual security questionnaires and reviews, and the use of formal processing agreements.
 Our processing agreements also include terms dictating that the suppliers:

 - Are only permitted to process your personal data for recruitment;

 - Can only retain your personal data for a maximum period of 90 days (unless they are restricted by law from doing this);